Dawson-Delap/Key-Components-and-Functions-of-Web-Browsers/README.md

 ## Networking

 It is the most crucial function.
 It help establish connects with web pages.
-Sends HTTPS requests, and gets the content of the web pages.
+Sends HTTP requests, and gets the content of the web pages.

 ## Scavanger Hunt Questions